-If you're in need of a transport ticket which includes access to the Dutch National Rail, the best option available is an Amsterdam & Regional Travel Ticket.
+If you're in need of a transport ticket that includes access to the Dutch National Rail, the best option available is an Amsterdam Travel Ticket.

 However, visitors who only plan on exploring Amsterdam and its surrounding areas should be well served with either individual tickets or day passes.

 While you can purchase individual tickets whenever you need them, the easiest option and the best way to eliminate any guesswork is to get a public transport day pass, which you can pick up at the airport, train station, or several other locations.